-OnePlus 5: Everything you need to know
+OnePlus 5: Release date, specs, and all you need to know

 OnePlus 5 Specs: What’s new?

 The OnePlus 3T was a formidable handset, featuring Qualcomm’s then-latest Snapdragon 821 chip.
-But the OnePlus 5 will almost certainly ship with a more powerful processor on board, and all the rumours to date suggest it’ll be the new Snapdragon 835.
+But OnePlus has already confirmed that the OnePlus 5 will ship with a more powerful processor on board, specifically the new Snapdragon 835.

 The Snapdragon 835 is significantly faster and more power efficient than the Snapdragon 821, and that’s because it’s built on a better 10nm manufacturing process.
-Given that this is Qualcomm’s flagship chip right now, it seems highly unlikely that the OnePlus 5 would skip over it.
 We shouldn’t forget that the latest Samsung and Sony flagship phones use the Snapdragon 835, so it’s definitely the most prized component right now.

+Excitingly, there’s a chance that the OnePlus 5 could be more powerful than the Samsung Galaxy S8 and Sony Xperia XZ Premium, both of which feature the Snapdragon 835.
+An image of a Geekbench 4 readout for the OnePlus 5 was sent to GSMArena, and although we can’t verify the legitimacy of the leak, the scores are very promising.
+The OnePlus 5 managed 1963 in a single-core test and 6687 in a multi-core test, beating both the Samsung (1929, 6084) and Sony (1943, 5824) flagships on both counts.

 We haven’t heard much in the way of screen rumours, which suggests we might see a repeat of the 5.5-inch Full HD display we saw on the OnePlus 3T.
 However, OnePlus has shown an interest in VR in the past, so this could be the year where we finally see a little bit of battery life traded off for a more pixel-dense Quad-HD panel.

-Note: (Update: June 7, 2017): The OnePlus 5 is going to be officially revealed in a matter of days, according to the company.
-Read on to find out specific launch details for the new phone.